demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 >Mobile Detection(s) id_1, id_2 were successfully updated

 ### Troubleshooting
-When encountering connectivity or authorization errors within XSOAR 8, it necessary to include the IP corresponding to the relevant region into the CrowdStrike Falcon whitelist.
+When encountering connectivity or authorization errors within Cortex XSOAR 8, it necessary to include the IP corresponding to the relevant region into the CrowdStrike Falcon allow list.